UTAS-Programming-Club/DiscordBot/README.md

 * Combine previous with formatter, yapf, black?
 * Show full command docstrings somewhere, help command?
 Then have non pinging mentions for required and implemented by lines
 * Log all run commands with the requester's name in the console
+* Make sure all command docstrings have requested by, implemented by and arguments sections for help command
 * More commands
 * Anything listed as TODO within the plugins